instructure/bundler-multilock/README.md

 be re-created based on this default lockfile.
 Additional lockfiles can be based on the same Gemfile, but vary at runtime.
-You can force a specific lockfile by setting the `BUNDLE_LOCKFILE` environment variable, or customize it any way you want by setting `current: true` on one of your lockfiles in your Gemfile.
+You can force a specific lockfile by setting the `BUNDLE_LOCKFILE` environment variable, or customize it any way you want by setting `active: true` on one of your lockfiles in your Gemfile.

 Alternately (or in addition!), you can define a lockfile to use a completely